Tenets of Transparency

 - I'm not interested in a press release that contains one small quote from the CEO.
 I want the entire thing to be a quote from the CEO.

-don't want to hear from people whose job it is to talk to me.
+- I don't want to hear from people whose job it is to talk to me.
 I want to read stuff written by the actual developers working on the product.

 Weblogs give me a way to see the people behind the products.

 Noting that weblogs come in all flavors, I want to clarify what I mean.
 Lots of weblogs are written by individuals who feel compelled to tell the world what they had for breakfast and whether they found a way to get laid last night.
 Others keep a weblog to write about their religious or political views, or to provide extended family with daily pictures of their kids.
 These are not the kinds of "blogs" I have in mind.

 The style I am recommending here is what most people would call a "corporate weblog".
 The goal is to give the world a personal glimpse of the people behind the product, but not to get too personal.
 Let people see who you are, but stay mostly on topic.
 The point is to write about your company and your products, not about the arcane details of your life.

 If you are working in a small ISV, consider writing a weblog, but please do go into this challenge with your eyes open.
 Writing a good weblog is harder than it looks.
 It takes a lot of time and effort.
 But when it's done right, a weblog can be an excellent way to make your company a bit more transparent.

 Together, you and your customers form a community.
 What kind of community do you want to be?
 Do you want to live in a neighborhood where everybody stays in their house to watch "Law and Order" reruns?
 Or would you rather get outside, enjoy the air, compliment your neighbor's lawn, and commiserate about the price of gas?